rfprod/organizer/README.md

 ## Overview

-Password Manager - Electron application core based on NodeJS and Angular.
+Password Manager - Electron application based on NodeJS and Angular.

+### How does it work

+TODO

 ### Project structure